Lavender Care: How to Grow Lavender in Pots and Containers

 • Prune lavender in the Spring.
 Lavender blooms on new growth and pruning at the start of spring stimulates lots of new growth which increases flowering.

-Lavender flowers more in years of higher temperatures and more sunlight which is beyond a gardener’s control.
 However, a great tip that I picked up from commercial lavender growers is to use a white stone mulch around your lavender or place it in an area of your garden that reflects a lot of light (such as a patio with light-colored slabs).

 This reflects more light onto your lavender, increasing the brightness and increasing flowering and aroma.
 More light and heat also help to increase evaporation from around the foliage which reduces the risk of fungal disease.